CoReACTER/coreacter.github.io/posts/20241204_ethical_foundations_0.md

 Sure it could!
 But that's not what I'm interested in, for a couple of reasons.
 First, as I've already mentioned, non-chemical areas of research ethics and engineering ethics are already well-researched, robust fields of study.
-While I'm sure I could make some meaningful contribution to these more general discussions, I see much less of a need for me (or any newcomer) to step into bioethics or engineering ethics.
+While I'm sure I could make some meaningful contribution to these more general discussions, I see much less of a need for me to step into bioethics or engineering ethics.
 Second, where possible, I don't want to speak from a place of ignorance.
 This series will already involve me wading deep into areas outside of my expertise.
 It'll be much more manageable to think about and discuss ethics when applied to problems that I am already familiar with as a primarily academic chemical scientist with some exposure to industrial chemistry.